Apprenticeships East Sussex - terms of reference

 Aims and priorities

-Apprenticeships East Sussex is the county’s strategic body for apprenticeships, with the key aim of ensuring the growth of apprenticeships in East Sussex.
-Apprenticeships East Sussex is a sub-board of Skills East Sussex, the federated employment and skills board for the South East Local Enterprise Partnership (SELEP) Skills Advisory Group.
+Apprenticeships East Sussex (AES) is the county’s strategic body for apprenticeships.
+Its key aim is ensuring the growth of apprenticeships in East Sussex.
+Apprenticeships East Sussex is a Working Group of Skills East Sussex, the federated employment and skills board for the South East Local Enterprise Partnership (SELEP) Skills Advisory Group.

 The purpose of Apprenticeships East Sussex is to: